jeremykenedy/laravel-logger/README.md

 * **Check** to see if the issue you are *reporting is a duplicate* of a previous reported issue.
 * **Following these instructions show me that you have tried.**
 * If you have a questions send me an email to jeremykenedy@gmail.com
-* Please be considerate that this is an open source project that I provide to the community for FREE when openeing an issue.
+* Please be considerate that this is an open source project that I provide to the community for FREE when opening an issue.

 ### License
 Laravel-logger is licensed under the MIT license.
 Enjoy!